The density of expected persistence diagrams and its kernel based estimation: Preliminaries

 \begin{definition} Let $k$ be a non-negative integer.
 For $A\subset M$, and $\delta >0$, consider

-The \emph{$k$-dimensional Haussdorf measure} on $M$ of $A$ is defined by $\mathcal{H}_k(A) \defeq \lim_{\delta\to 0} \mathcal{H}_k^\delta(A)$. \end{definition} If $M$ is a $d$-dimensional submanifold of $\R^D$, the $d$-dimensional Haussdorf measure coincides with the volume form associated to the ambient metric restricted to $M$.
-For instance, if $M$ is an open set of $\R^D$, the Haussdorf measure is the $D$-dimensional Lebesgue measure.
+where $\alpha(k)$ is the volume of the $k$-dimensional unit ball.
+The \emph{$k$-dimensional Hausdorff measure} on $M$ of $A$ is defined by $\mathcal{H}_k(A) \defeq \lim_{\delta\to 0} \mathcal{H}_k^\delta(A)$. \end{definition} If $M$ is a $d$-dimensional submanifold of $\R^D$, the $d$-dimensional Hausdorff measure coincides with the volume form associated to the ambient metric restricted to $M$.
+For instance, if $M$ is an open set of $\R^D$, the Hausdorff measure is the $D$-dimensional Lebesgue measure.

 \begin{theorem}[Coarea formula \cite{morgan2016geometric}] Let $M$ (resp. $N$) be a smooth Riemannian manifold of dimension $m$ (resp $n$).
 Assume that $m\geq n$ and let $\Phi: M\to N$ be a differentiable map.
 Denote by $D\Phi$ the differential of $\Phi$.
 The Jacobian of $\Phi$ is defined by $J\Phi = \sqrt{\det((D\Phi)\times (D\Phi)^t)}$.
 For $f : M\to \R_+$ a positive measurable function, the following equality holds: